Sports Nutritionist Rob Hobson discusses the impact of female hormonal health and hormone cycle on sports performance.

 - Fear of offending, especially for cultural reasons

-Awareness of these health issues needs to be made aware to coaches, and strategies should be put in place, which may involve dietary changes or scheduling training sessions to include more rest days at certain times of the month.
+Coaches should be made aware of these health issues, and strategies should be put in place, which may involve dietary changes or scheduling training sessions to include more rest days at certain times of the month.

-Dr Emma O'Donnell, Exercise Physiologist at Loughborough University, says, "Further research on how the ovarian hormones affect sporting performance is required if coaches are to provide the best training stimulus to achieve optimal adaptation.
+Dr Emma O'Donnell, Exercise Physiologist at Loughborough University in the UK, says, "Further research on how the ovarian hormones affect sporting performance is required if coaches are to provide the best training stimulus to achieve optimal adaptation.
 It is likely that recording and tracking a player's cycle will have a positive impact on performance and start the all-important conversations on menstrual health."

 How does menopause impact performance?